dvtate/ideas/README.md

 - Personal body cam, press button to upload past XX mins + start live streaming
   + I've seen like 12 companies do this concept and it's always flopped
   + Better to make an app for smart glasses some other wearable hardware
+- Fast hash table: no need to reinvent the wheel, use `boost::flat_unordered_map` or https://github.com/abseil/abseil-cpp